corka149/jsonpatch/README.md

     - test
 - Escaping of "`/`" (by "`~1`") and "`~`" (by "`~0`")
 - Allow usage of `-` for appending things to list (Add and Copy operation)
+- Smart list diffing with `object_hash` for efficient patches on collections with unique identifiers

 ## Getting started